 According to the CDC, adults who smoke cigarettes die 10 years earlier than nonsmokers.
 Site includes topics like Tobacco-related Mortality, E-Cigarettes, Genes and Smoking (and sperm mutations), Cigarettes and Nicotine, Increased Risk for Cataracts, Lung Cancer, COPD, Effects on Infertility, Statistics (about 15 in 100 adults smokes), Lung pictures, and how much money you will save when you quit smoking (see making a Quit Plan).
 Set a date to quit

-Topics include e-cigarettes, flavored cigarettes, effects on kids, parenting, schools, where kids get their cigarettes, more.
-A shocking twenty-seven percent (27%) of high school kids reported currently using a tobacco product in 2018, including e-cigarettes.
+MedlinePlus Smoking and Youth website topics include e-cigarettes, flavored cigarettes, effects on kids, parenting, schools, where kids get their cigarettes, more.
+A shocking twenty-seven percent (27%) of high school kids reported currently using a tobacco product in 2018, including e-cigarettes (nearly 21%).
 The nicotine in tobacco can be as addictive as cocaine or heroin